-Involvement: Research and experience shows that students who become involved in their immediate community are more successful, enjoy their college experience, and learn essential leadership skills.
-Consider participating in one or all of our various events to learn more about leadership and develop your leadership skills at the same time.
-These events will also give you the opportunity to network with your fellow students and develop those connections that will assist you later in your careers.
-Once each semester, students will have an opportunity to attend a Leadership Retreat where session will be more specifically focused on developing various aspects of leadership.
-The Leadership Development Series was created as an opportunity for students to gain valuable training and skill development in a variety of leadership areas.
+Involvement: Research and experience shows that students who become involved in their campus community are more successful, enjoy their college experience, and learn essential leadership skills.
+Consider participating in one or all of the Student Engagement and Leadership Center events to learn more about getting involved on campus and develop your leadership skills at the same time.
+Joining a student organization, working on campus, doing research with a faculty member, attending a leadership retreat, helping with your residence hall council are all different way to be involved.
+These opportunities will help you create a network with faculty and staff that will assist in your life after graduation and help you establish friendships that will last a lifetime.
+Additionally, the SELC Leadership Development Series provides opportunity for students to gain valuable training and skill development in a variety of leadership areas.
 Each workshop will focus on different aspects of leadership and personal development.
-Each student that completes the series receives a certificate of completion, leadership pin, a framed copy of their personal leadership credo and a letter of recommendation upon request.
 For more information, contact Jessie Gramm at jessie.gramm@bhsu.edu.